 Insurance Requirements

-1. To protect Buyer, its directors, officers, and employees against liability, loss or expense of whatever kind arising out of PSI Energy's negligence or other fault, actions or inactions under this Agreement as provided for in the Agreement, PSI Energy shall procure and maintain; and require subcontractors, to procure and maintain; at its sole expense and until acceptance of the Services by Buyer, insurance as hereinafter enumerated.
+1. To protect Buyer, its directors, officers, and employees against liability, loss or expense of whatever kind arising out of PSI Energy's negligence or other fault, actions or inactions under this Agreement as provided for in the Agreement, PSI Energy shall procure and maintain; and require subcontractors, to procure and maintain; at its sole expense and until acceptance of the Services by Buyer, insurance or self-insurance as hereinafter enumerated.

 2. Such insurance coverage may be in any reasonable combination of primary coverage and an umbrella for excess liability.